-No one is perfect, well have our faults, but when your famous, everything is magnified.
+No one is perfect, well have our faults, but when you are famous, everything is magnified.

 The Ray Rice scandal has recently brought up questions about the personal lives of the NFL players off the field.
 If a player does something we think is morally wrong, is he to be punished a mere slap on the wrist or does he forfeit his career?

-Hannah Storm, of Sports Center fame tells an emotional story.
-Watching the media coverage with her daughters, Ms. Storm was forced to answer a series of tough questions asked by her daughters about the scandal.
+Hannah Storm, of Sports Center fame, tells an emotional story.
+Watching the media coverage with her daughters, Ms. Storm was forced to answer a series of tough questions asked her daughters about the scandal.